 Main navigation

-Accommodations and disabilities
+Accommodations and Disabilities

 The Ohio State University strives to make all learning experiences as accessible as possible.
 If you anticipate or experience barriers based on your disability (including mental health, chronic or temporary medical conditions), please inform the Office of International Affairs or your program coordinator to privately discuss options.In collaboration with the Office of Student Life Disability Services , OIA seeks to enable all students to pursue an international experience.